lostintangent/node-azure/README.md

 }
 ```

-In order to debug both the front and back-end at the same time, we need to create a "compound" run configuration, which tells VS Code which set of configurations to run in parallel.
-Add the following snippet as a top-level property within the `launch.json` file (as a sibling of the existing `configurations` property.
+In order to launch/debug both the front and back-end at the same time, we need to create a "compound" run configuration, which tells VS Code which set of configurations to run in parallel.
+Add the following snippet as a top-level property within the `launch.json` file (as a sibling of the existing `configurations` property).
 The compound configuration concept is really powerful, as we'll discuss later!

 ```json
 "compounds": [